troymessina/ElectronicsLab/chapters/04RCCircuits.md

 V_C(\tau)=V_oe^{-1}=V_o e
 ```

 In principle the capacitor needs infinitely long to charge or discharge, since the exponential function reaches zero only for infinitely long time spans.
-In the measurement, however, one obtains sufficiently good accuracy, when choosing the period of the square wave voltage such that it is large compared to the relaxation time.
-If this condition is not fulfilled, the charging starts with a voltage Vmin > 0 and reaches only a voltage Vmax < Vo , i.e. the image on the oscilloscope shows only a section of the voltage-time curve.
+In the measurement, however, one obtains sufficiently good accuracy, when choosing the period of the square wave voltage such that it is large compared to the relaxation time, $\tau=RC$.
+If this condition is not fulfilled, the charging starts with a voltage $V_{min} > 0$ and reaches a voltage $V_{max} < V_o$ , i.e. the oscilloscope shows only a fraction of the charging and discharging of the capacitor's voltage-time curve.

-Part 2a - Measurements
+## Part 2a - Measurements

 Let’s set up the circuit and oscilloscope to observe this.
-Once you have seen the effect, change the frequency of your input square wave so that the period is longer (~5-10 times) than the RC time constant.
-You can estimate this by calculating RC in your lab notebook.
-The capacitor you have is 0.1 μF.
-We will start with R=10 kΩ.
-Then, adjust the frequency such that (T = 1/f ~ 10 RC).
+You will need to add an offset such that the square wave has its minimum at zero.
+Once you have observed the effect, change the frequency of your input square wave so that the period is longer (~5-10 times) than the RC time constant.
+You can estimate this by calculating $\tau=RC$.
+The capacitor you have is $0.1 \mu F$.
+We will start with $R=10 k\Omega$.
+Then, adjust the frequency such that ($T = 1/f ~ 10RC$).
 What frequency is this?
-You should be able to adjust the oscilloscope to look like Figure 3.
+You should be able to adjust the oscilloscope to look like [](#fig:rc:rc).
 What X and Y settings are you using on your oscilloscope?
 Do these make sense?
+Explain.

 ```{figure} ../figures/ch4_rc/RC.svg